mikependon/RepoDB/README.md

 ### Goal

-To be the fastest and easiest-to-use lightweight ORM.
+To be the fastest and easiest-to-use lightweight ORM .NET Library.

 ### Vision